 We use first and third-party cookies for analytical and statistical purposes and to show you personalised advertisements based on a profile compiled from your browsing habits (e.g. pages visited).
 For more information, click on our Cookie Policy.
-You can accept all cookies by pressing 'Accept' or personalise your choice by clicking on MANAGE OR REJECT COOKIES.
+You can accept all cookies by pressing 'Accept', you can reject all cookies by pressing 'Reject', or you can customize your choice by pressing 'Manage'.

 Financial Dictionary